 Do You Need the Feature in Multiple Places?

 One of the great aspects of the block editor is the ability to use the same features again and again.
 A block can be implemented in any position within a page.
 And a page can even house multiple instances of the same block.

 Likewise, a block can be used across your website.
 Take, for example, a block that lists staff members.
 If your business has multiple locations, you could give each one its own page.
 From there, a custom block could be utilized to list staff at a particular location.

 Keeping the look and layout you want is also possible.
 By pairing your blocks with a custom block pattern, you’ll have an extra measure of control.
-Blocks can also be moved around with very little effort.
-Thus, adding content above, below or beside your custom block won’t require any template hacking.
+Blocks can also be moved around with minimal effort.
+Thus, adding content above, below, or beside your custom block won’t require any template hacking.